 For more information on management of University records and information, please visit: http://www.policy.umn.edu/Policies/Operations/OPMisc/RECORDRETENTION.html.

 Our practice is to retain Student Conduct records for five years after graduation or date of last attendance.
 Exceptions include, but are not limited to, suspensions, expulsions, and incomplete cases.

 Conduct records are highly confidential and legally guarded.
 Release of conduct records may or may not require the student's authorization.
-For example, graduate schools or other institutions may request a student's conduct record prior to an admissions decision.
+For example, potential employers may request a student's conduct record prior to extending a job offer.
 In this case, the student's signature is required.

 The Student Hearing Panel will make an audio recording of all Student Hearings.
 Recording devices of any kind are not permitted for use by anyone in a Student Hearing except by Student Hearing Panel Members.
 The recording will become part of the Respondent's student conduct record.
 Conduct Board deliberations will not be recorded.
 If found recording, you may lose your rights to the hearing process and be dismissed.
 The hearing will proceed without you and you may be charged with Subdivision 4 of the University of Minnesota Board of Regents Student Conduct Code, Refusal to Identify and Comply.